 Now assemble your flute using these tips.

 First, keep your flute pieces in the case and take them out one at a time instead of taking all three pieces out and trying to juggle them in your lap for assembly.
+This can be dangerous, as you can accidentally drop one or multiple parts of the flute.

 After twisting the pieces together, what’s next?